FranciscoRodriguezCode/AlternativeInterface/README.md

 # AlternativeInterface

 This idea is to change the way we communicate and how we want to do so.
-I want to present the following ideas, with the date of when it was thought to be includded in this README.
+I want to present the following ideas, with the date of when it was thought to be included in this README.

 This idea is mostly changing the current environment for computers.
 I am thinking that there is a new revolution pending where old tech and new functionalities coexist side-by-side rather than thinking of a linear evolution of technology.